polyrhythm-project/new-polyrhythm-project-website/howtouse/index.md

 ## Polyrhythm Example Page

+Each example page present basic metadata about the example, including example and work identifiers ("Example ID" and "Work ID"), source work title ("Work title"), measures numbers for the extracted example ("Starting measure" and "Ending measure"), genre and sub-genre to which the source work belongs ("Genre"), composer's full name ("Composer"), date at which the work was completed ("Composition date") and first published ("Publication date"), date of first public performance ("Premiere date"), and extent information about the first public performance's venue ("Premiere location").

+# Visualization Options

-The corpus examples have been encoded with the texture divided into two contrasting rhythmic groups, and users can interact with the examples using a set of options available on each example page accessed through the <a href="https://polyrhythm.humdrum.org/browse/">Browse</a> page.
+The corpus examples have been encoded with the texture divided into two contrasting rhythmic groups, and users can interact with the examples using the buttons above on each example page.
+If you want to browse through a range of examples using the same settings, select the range of example on the <a href="https://maps.polyrhythm.humdrum.org/browse">Browse</a> page and simply navigate to the next or previous example using the left and right arrows at the top.
+Once a combination of options have been selected, you can browse through the selected range of examples withjout having to re-select the same options.

 Composite rhythms can be obtained for the full texture ("composite" option), coinciding events across parts ("coincidence" option), or for a combination of parts ("group" option renders Group A and Group B composite rhythms).
 Coincidence rhythm can ve viewed below the score or without the score ("analysis only" option).
 Groups can be colored on the score ("group color" option for Group A and Group B events, and "mark" option for coincidence events) and in the composite rhythm ("comp. color" option).
 Coincidence events are colored in green, Group A events are colored in red, and Group B events are colored in blue.
 The number of events in each composite rhythm can be viewed on the left side of the composite rhythm with the "event counts" option.

-For examples of how the tool is applied to examples from the corpus, see: Poudrier, È. & Sapp, C. S. (2022).
-Polyrhythm analysis using the <i>composite</i> tool.
-In <i>International Conference on Digital Libraries for Musicology,July 28, 2022, Prague, Czech Republic</i>.
-ACM, New York, NY, USA (available on the <a href="https://polyrhythm.humdrum.org/publications">Publications</a> page).
+For examples of how the tool is applied to examples from the corpus, explore the <a href="https://polyrhythm.humdrum.org/research">Research</a> section.